Classification of Crimes, Statute of Limitations, and Criminal Records

 -

-Aggravated Assault in New Jersey
+Simple and Aggravated Assault Laws in New Jersey

 In New Jersey, an assault occurs when a person injures or attempts to injure another person without legal justification.
 Assault can be charged as either a simple assault or an aggravated assault.